melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy_101/galaxy_101.md

 ### Method 2 (again): Get data from a public URL

+Now we are going to upload another file from the remote data source.

+Repeat the above for: *https://swift.rc.nectar.org.au:8888/v1/AUTH_377/public/MRSA0252.fna*

+Note that this file is a *fasta* file and not a *fastqsanger* file.

+\showable{Reveal detailed instructions}{details}

 * From the tool panel, click on **Get Data -> Upload File**

     * Click on the **Paste/Fetch Data** button